ASSERT-KTH/flacoco/README.md

 **flacoco** is a fault localization tool for Java based on [Jacoco](https://github.com/jacoco/jacoco) and [test-runner](https://github.com/STAMP-project/test-runner) that aims at encompassing several fault localization techniques.

 * **Ease of use**: With an intuitive, reliable and stable API, flacoco can be easily used in other projects such as automated program repair tools.
+* **Compatibility**:
-* **Compatibility**: Supports JUnit3, Junit4 and JUni5.
-Supports Java 8 to 16.
-Supports Linux, MacOS and Windows.
+    * Supports JUnit3, Junit4 and JUni5.
+    * Supports Java 5 to Java 16 bytecode.
+    * Runs on Java 8 to Java 16.
+    * Runs on Linux, MacOS and Windows.
 * **Stability**: Tests are executed in an isolated JVM.

 ## Installation